mehregan1001/BlastDesign-AI/README.md

 # BlastDesign-AI

+## Status note: Preliminary public research prototype (alpha).
+BlastDesign-AI is under active development and has not been validated for operational or safety-critical blasting decisions.
+The current repository is published to document the project concept, initial computational work and planned development.

+BlastDesign-AI builds on the author’s MSc research and the original BlastDesign engineering model for drilling-and-blasting design under technical, safety and environmental constraints.
+The present project aims to extend that work with Python-based data analysis and machine-learning methods.

 ### Evidence-aware reconstruction and modernization of legacy mine-blasting design software

 BlastDesign-AI is a Python research project that reconstructs and modernizes a mine-blasting design program originally developed during an MSc research project in mining engineering at Imam Khomeini International University, Iran.